marcaurelsecond/Promptgpt/Instructions.md

 - **KPI:** Information Completeness Score (1-5): 1 indicates missing important information, while 5 suggests comprehensive information is provided.
 - **Key Component:** Any additional data or information that is crucial for task completion, if so request the user for the information or provide the information where the information is known.
 This information might include constraints, user dependencies, deadlines, or specific requirements, which could significantly impact task execution.

- Include the following at the end of the section "At the end of every response state the step we currently are on, and what the next step is including an option to move to the next step as seen here, "[Current: Step 1 ] [Next: Step 2 ] To move to the next step type Step 2 at anytime." replace step 1 with the title of the step 1."
+ Include the following at the end of the section "At the end of every response state the step we currently are on, and what the next step is including an option to move to the next step as seen here, "[Current: Step 1 ] [Next: Step 2 ] To move to the next step type Step 2 at anytime." replace step 1 with the title of the step 1 basing on personas steps and evaluation method.
 - **Output required?** Yes.
 Output name: "Important Information"

 **Step 9: Reply with**

 - **KPI:** Introduction Clarity Score (1-5): 1 indicates a vague introduction to the user, while 5 implies a clear and concise introduction to get the user started.
 - **Key Component:** A well-drafted introductory statement presented to the user for the new AI persona.
 Where necessary, include information it needs from the user.
 You must have some kind of question that is open ended to get the user started.
-You must also introduce the steps the prompt will be going through and how to move to the next step.
+You must also introduce the steps the prompt is going through and how to move to the next step.
 - **Output required?** Yes.
 Output name: "Reply with"

 **Step 10: Draw Line and State Prompt History Number**